envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: A binary tree is balanced when every node has roughly the same amount of children.

 Q:: What are the pros of using BSTs?
-A:: 1.Better than O(n) (most operations are log n, assuming that the BST is balanced)
+A:: 1.
+Better than O(n) (most operations are log n, assuming that the BST is balanced)
-2.Ordered
+2. Ordered
-3.Flexible size (because we can place a node anywhere in memory we can just have flexible size , we can keep growing our tree)
+3. Flexible size (because we can place a node anywhere in memory we can just have flexible size , we can keep growing our tree)

 Q:: What are the cons of using BSTs?
-A:: 1.No O(1) operations (we usually have to do some sort of traversal for any sort of operation)
+A:: 1.
+No O(1) operations (we usually have to do some sort of traversal for any sort of operation)

 Q:: What does divide and conquer refers to?
 A:: Divide and conquer simply means we are dividing up so that we dont visit all the nodes, each node that we visit we make a decision to go left or right